Importance of Multi-level Group Classes

 The most rewarding aspect of learning this skill set is seeing the difference in the progress of your clients.
 They will begin to truly learn the work and take ownership of their exercise regime and their health.
 Learning to teach this way will take some work at first.
 However, it will take your teaching ability to the next level.
 This is not an “open studio” scenario.
 You are still guiding your clients; quickly helping them find more depth in each exercise and helping them find their individual rhythm and flow in the work.
 The brain and the body will be working together more uniformly.

 If you find yourself intrigued but have more questions that’s great!
-Join Joel October 8th for his workshop on Multi-Level Teaching (description below).
-And while you’re at it join Joel and me for a weekend of workshops to grow your business, deepen your teaching skills and a Pilatini® Night.
-Click here for more info and to snag your spot.
+How to grow your business, deepen your teaching skills, and a Pilatini® Night.
+Click here for more information.

 Big thanks to Joel for sharing this awesome tool of “multi-level teaching” with us this week.
 Below please comment or connect with Joel and his studio.